kargarisaac/kargarisaac.github.io/_pages/about.md

 ---

 # About
-Hi, my name is Isaac Kargar and I am the CIO and co-founder of [SUPPLYZ](https://www.supplyz.eu/).
+Hi, my name is Isaac Kargar and I am the Chief AI Officer and co-founder of [Resoniks](https://www.resoniks.com/).
 In addition to my professional endeavors, I am currently pursuing a PhD in the Intelligent Robotics Group at Aalto University in Finland.
 Outside of work, I enjoy traveling, going on walks, reading, listening to podcasts and music.